openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 ![image](../images/setup-wizard/Screenshot_20231202_141925.png)

-If you are using Dexcom G6 with BYODA, click on the "cog/gearwheel" to access the settings for BYODA.
+If you are using Dexcom G6 with BYODA, click on the cogwheel button to access the settings for BYODA.

 Enable the "Upload BG data to NS" and "Log sensor change to NS".

-Press "NEXT" to go to the next screen:
+Go back and press "NEXT" to go to the next screen:

 ![image](../images/setup-wizard/Screenshot_20231202_141958.png)